paulfioravanti/paulfioravanti.github.io/_posts/2021-10-06-canvas-of-cypress-tests.md

 initialise a model and pass it into a view to render.

-However, unlike a LiveView, it is not possible to trigger multiple events on a view (eg click language dropdown, then select a language) that then updates the state of a model, or the view itself, and then make assertions on it.
+However, unlike a LiveView, it is not possible to trigger multiple events on a view (eg click language dropdown, _and then_ select a language) that then updates the state of a model, or the view itself, so that assertions can be made on it.

 It is not even possible to do this for a single event: the only assertions we can make based off of an event being triggered are _that_ a certain type of